Chapter 19 : Cramped

-Dom: You better swear!
+Dom: You better!
 Because if you don't...
 Do you know what I'll do to you, Bertram?
 First, I'll build a box.
 Then, I'll shove you in that box.
 Then I'll ship the box to India and back.
 Then I'll go to the local supermarket and buy myself a big, sharp butcher's knife.
-Then I'll open that box....
+Then I'll open that box...
 (Dramatic pause) And punch you in the face.

 Me: Dom!
 Look what you've done!
-He's crying now!
 Shit!
 Please don't cry, Bertram!
 She didn't mean it like that!
-She just... er... has a very weird sense of humor!
+Dom just... er has a very weird sense of humor!
 Yeah, that's it!
 You have a weird sense of humor, don't you, Dom?

 Dom: (Staring at Bertram) That's right, you little baby.
 Cry those bitchweiner tears.
-They're nothing compared to the Viagra Falls —
+That's nothing compared to the Viagra Falls

-Dom: —you'll be sobbing after we're done with you!
+Dom: Niagra Falls you'll be sobbing when we're done with you.

 Dom: (momentarily breaking out of the bad Mafia accent) Wait!
 Where are you going?

-Me: I can't do this.
+Me: I can't go on with this.
 I can't be your accomplice anymore!
 This is sick!